VCDW-2025/PROG7313/LU 6 - 01 Firebase/FILE STORAGE.md

 ### 🧠 Implementation Steps:

+When a user logs in they should to to the UploadActivity Screen.

 1. **Design the UI**
    - Create a New Screen (UploadActivity) to handle image uploads and display:
      - **Select a book cover** (button to select)